MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/using-console/index.md

 ## Audit log of administration operations
 In the MobileFirst Operations Console, you can refer to an audit log of administration operations.

 MobileFirst Operations Console provides access to an audit log for login, logout, and all administration operations, such as deploying apps or adapters or locking apps.
-The audit log can be disabled by setting the **mfp.admin.audit** Java™ Naming and Directory Interface (JNDI) property on the web application of the MobileFirst administration service to **false**.
+The audit log can be disabled by setting the **mfp.admin.audit** Java Naming and Directory Interface (JNDI) property on the web application of the MobileFirst administration service to **false**.

 To access the audit log, click the user name in the header bar and select **About**, click **Additional support information**, and then **Download audit log**.